 - Tackle vegetation while it’s still small.
 Spring is the best time to trim back shrubs and bushes that are close to the house.
 For trees, only do light pruning at this time of year, trimming back selectively at the branch tips (you’ll want to remove large branches and do major pruning only in the fall).
 Be sure to keep vines off the house.
 “If you like wisteria, give it a trellis,” Katen says.
 Some vines may be attractive, but they can do costly damage to the exterior surface of your house by holding in moisture that causes rot, introducing insects, or even rooting into the mortar between bricks.

-- Inspect the roof and chimney.
+- Inspect the roof.
 Now is a good time to look for shingles that are missing, brittle, curled, or damaged.
 For safety, wait for dependably dry weather before walking on a roofing surface, or stand on the ground and examine the roof through binoculars.
 If minor repairs are necessary, expect to pay a roofing contractor $100–$350.

 - Check gutters.
 Even if you cleaned your gutters in the fall, they’ll likely need another once-over in spring.
 Be sure to check for areas where the gutters may have pulled away from the house, and for bent or twisted spots that allow water to puddle.
 You can usually make minor repairs to gutters yourself for $50 or less by adjusting brackets, gently hammering out bent spots, and replacing any damaged sections.